 One of these vital tools is the surf rod.
 The type of surf rod and reel setup you have will determine the kind of lures you will be using and the kind of fish you will catch.

-Fortunately, you don’t have to pass through the hassle of searching for the best surf rods.
-We’ve done all the hard work for you by reviewing the best surf rods on the market.
+Fortunately, you don’t have to pass through the hassle of searching for the surf rods.
+We’ve done all the hard work for you by reviewing the ultimate surf rods on the market.
 These brands are not only perfect for different lures, but will also help you to catch more fish consistently.

 But before we dive into that, let’s take a look at the meaning of surf fishing.